mkllnk/PerlDoctest/README.md

 =================

 Doctest verifies your documentation and your code at the same time.
-By executing usage examples in your documenation it validates that your documentation is up-to-date and that your code is behaving like documented.
+By executing usage examples in your documentation it validates that your documentation is up-to-date and that your code is behaving like documented.

 The principle comes from the python community.
 [Python's doctest][1] executes examples in so called docstrings.
 In perl the usage examples are found in [pod][2].
 Your code comment could look like this: